 Since June 2012 Christy has been the Executive Director of OSCA.
 The association has seen much change since Christy began, and she looks forward to further growth and expansion, the launch of exciting new programs, special events and community initiatives.

-Sarah was born and raised in a small town in the Ottawa Valley (kudos to you if you’ve heard of Killaloe).
-After watching her mom, a school support counsellor, she realized at a young age that she wanted to work with children – maybe those with special needs.
+Sarah was born and raised in the small town of Killaloe in the Ottawa Valley.
+Being inspired by her mother, a school support counsellor, she realized she wanted to work with children.
 At 19, she started working for the Madawaska Valley Association for Community Living as a counsellor for their special needs camp.
 The next year, Sarah directed the camp and coordinated a charity golf tournament that helped to fund it.
-Since then, she’s also helped to run recreation programs at the MS Society in Ottawa and at the Jack Purcell Community Centre.
+Since then, she’s also helped to coordinate recreation programs at the MS Society in Ottawa and at the Jack Purcell Community Centre.

-In her spare time, Sarah coaches hockey for the Nepean Minor Hockey Association.
-She also plays hockey, volleyball, and a lot of softball.
+In her spare time, Sarah plays hockey, softball, volleyball and has recently taking up curling.
 You may also see her strumming her guitar or banging on a set of drums.
 She loves to attend concerts, travel, and dabble in photography.
-Her dream is to run a non-profit sport program for underprivileged children.